awsteiner/o2scl/doc/o2scl/part/sphinx/part.rst

 :ref:`O2scl_part <o2sclp>`

-These classes in the library O\ :sub:`2`\ scl_part calculate the thermodynamic properties of interacting and non-interacting quantum and \classical particles.
+The classes in the library O\ :sub:`2`\ scl_part described below calculate the thermodynamic properties of interacting and non-interacting quantum and \classical particles.

 Particle data classes
 ---------------------

-The class :cpp:class:`o2scl::part_tl` is the basic structure for a particle:
+The class :cpp:class:`o2scl::part_tl` is the basic structure for a particle.
+The classes with a ``_tl`` suffix are templates which can handle a variety of floating point types.
+Typedefs without a ``_tl`` suffix specialize these templates for the floating point type ``double``.

 - :cpp:var:`o2scl::part_tl::m` - mass (i.e. rest mass), :math:`m`
 - :cpp:var:`o2scl::part_tl::g` - degeneracy factor (e.g. :math:`g=2j+1`)